smujiang/WSITools/docs/wsi_registration/wsi_registration.md

     print("Looking up ground truth offset from %s" % offset_csv_fn)
     print("Found ground truth offset: (%.2f %.2f)" % (offset_tmp[0], offset_tmp[1]))
 ```
-2. QuPath annotation
+### 2. QuPath annotation
-Here is a document shows how to annotate with QuPath, export the annotation and calculate offset with python.
+We provide this [Annotate with QuPath and Export Annotations](../wsi_annotation/QuPath_scripts/readme.md)  document shows how to annotate with QuPath, export the annotation and calculate offset with python.